chrisBirmingham/gryphon_nest/README.md

 * compress: Creates a gzipped version of each file.
 Intended for use with web servers that support sending gzipped content directly such as nginx via it's [gzip_static module](https://nginx.org/en/docs/http/ngx_http_gzip_static_module.html).
 This will only build compressed files for files that have been modified, use the force flag to compress everything.

-* force: Force builds everything, skipping the file modification check.
+* force: Force (re)builds everything, skipping the file modification check.

 The serve command accepts these options: